 Found a registrar you think is right for you?
 Before you transfer your domain name, check if they provide the information you need.
 Your new registrar must:

 - disclose its terms and conditions

 You should understand how your registrar works with you and hosts domain names from this information.

 Once you are happy with the terms and contract, you can sign up for an account with them.
 The new account will be the new home for your domain name when it is transferred.
 You can then begin the domain transfer process.

 Step 3: Request a UDAI from your current registrar

-You must confirm that you’re authorising a change to your domain name registrar.
+You must confirm that you are authorising a change to your domain name, to your registrar.
 As proof of this, contact your current registrar and ask for a Unique Domain Authentication ID (UDAI).
 Some registrars or domain name providers offer automated UDAI generation.
 This function is usually accessed by logging into your registrar account and going to your dashboard.

 Step 4: Use the UDAI to confirm the domain transfer to the new registrar